TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-18-14-surprising-tip-from-selling-is-human-to-influence-others.md

 ## How is Selling Useful to Programmers?

-*Selling* is not just you buying a cup of coffee or selling a computer on online store you made.
-Selling is rather abstract term, to sell your ideas, to persuade people people around you.
+*Selling* is not just you buying a cup of coffee or selling a computer on the online store you made.
+Selling is rather an abstract term, to sell your ideas, to persuade people around you.
 But not just to make them abide you but to cooperate with you. **To be a leader people love.**

 You probably think "I'm a programmer, I don't handle selling, I just do my job by making the best code I can."

-Let me give you few examples, when I had to *sell* to be able to write the best I can:
+Let me give you few examples when I had to *sell* to be able to write the best I can:

-- When I wanted to write tests in application with 0 % coverage a get paid for it.
+- When I wanted to write tests in an application with 0 % coverage a get paid for it.
 - When I wanted to write open-source code and be paid for it.
 - When I wanted to convince other that Doctrine is wiser to use than writing their own ORM.
 - When I have a talk about ECS and I want to people starting using coding standard even thou got burned in the past by complexity of other tools.

 And so on.
 I believe you can think of 2 ideas right know where **do you want to sell your ideas better**.

 How does *Selling is human* can help us with it?

 Take following quotes as list of notes you'd make by reading the whole book.
 Save time to win knowledge.

-## 1. Selling = Win Win in Long Term
+## 1. Selling = Win-Win in Long Term

 <img src="/assets/images/posts/2018/selling/quote.png" class="img-thumbnail">